Moths of North Carolina

 Field Guide Descriptions: Online Resources: MPG, BugGuide, iNaturalist, Google, BAMONA, GBIF, BOLDTechnical Description, Adults: Lafontaine (1998)

 Adult Markings: The forewings are dark brown with a glossy sheen, but paler orange-brown and yellow-brown forms also occur.
 (Lafontaine, 1998).
 The lines and spots are barely evident.
 In some specimens, the antemedial and subterminal areas are entirely black, and a diffuse area of black is located on the costa just proximal to the subterminal line.
-The side of labial palpus is mostly black, contrasting with color of head and thorax.
+The side of the labial palpus is mostly black, contrasting with the color of head and thorax.
 Abagrotis cupida is similar but typically has a much more strongly marked black patch on the costa just before the subterminal line (Lafontaine, 1998).
 In both alternata and anchoceliodes, the spots are much more strongly marked and are much larger in alternata.
-The side of the palpus is reddish brown in both of the those species and is only slightly darker than the head and thorax.
+The side of the palpus is reddish brown in both of those species and is only slightly darker than the head and thorax.

 Adult ID Requirements: Identifiable from good quality photos of unworn specimens.